wisskirchenj/javascript-tutorial/README.md

 16.06.22: Project 05 completed 'Sidebar' -> use \<aside> for sidebar with fixed width and use classlist.toggle and classlist.remove on button listeners.
 Extensive use of fontawesome - and animations with @keystroke

-18.06.22: Project 06 completed 'Modal' -> again using classList.add /.remove, this time to toggle visibility and z-index.
-Glasspane by transparency 0.5 overlay..
+18.06.22: Project 06 completed 'Modal' -> again using classList.add /.remove, this time to toggle visibility and z-index. glass pane by transparency 0.5 overlay..

-18.06.22: Project 07 completed 'Questions' -> go up form event with e.currentTarget.parentElement, font-awesome regular far-..., forEach on NodeList
+18.06.22: Project 07 completed 'Questions' -> go up from event with e.currentTarget.parentElement, font-awesome regular far-..., forEach on NodeList

+20.06.22: Project 08 completed 'Menu' -> dataset attributes data-attrib=val, array-streaming (map, filter, join, reduce), DOMContentLoaded - window Listener, Set()

 ## Reference: All projects in action here